Thomz07/UTrynaShutDown/README.md

 # UTrynaShutDown
 Prevent people from shutting down your phone with a custom message
 # Features
-- iOS 12 and older : Add a custom alert instead of the Power Down menu
+- Add a custome message instead of the Power down menu
-- iOS 13 and later : Show a custom alert when you try to slide to power down
 - Option to disable an alert all together and rather make nothing happen.
 # Alert customization
 - Custom title